leahghartman/neovim/README.md

 sudo apt-get install texlive-latex-extra
 ```

 This also reinstalls some of the things we did above, but that's fine.
-You should now be able to create PDF files from latex sources using pdflatex.
+You should now be able to create PDF files from LaTeX sources using pdflatex.

 ## Working With MacOS